 The winners of the Stanza Poetry Competition were announced on National Poetry Day itself, and these poems have been written on an ‘opposite’ theme of ‘Silence’.

-The Poetry Society will be working again with the Southbank Centre to put on a free afternoon of poetry, 1-6.30pm, at National Poetry Day Live.
-The event this year, hosted by Inua Ellams and Indigo Williams, will feature Mercury Prize-winning artist PJ Harvey, Children’s Laureate Chris Riddell and many, many more.
+The Poetry Society worked again with the Southbank Centre to put on a free afternoon of poetry, 1-6.30pm, at National Poetry Day Live.
+The event this year, hosted by Inua Ellams and Indigo Williams, featured Mercury Prize-winning artist PJ Harvey, Children’s Laureate Chris Riddell and many, many more.
 Programmed by a group of young poetry producers aged 18-25, National Poetry Day Live presents the last word in all that’s new and most exciting in poetry, with an array of messages-themed performances and workshops, and activities for all ages.

 The Poetry Society has contributed to the range of free resources available on the National Poetry Day website.
 Find out how to get more poetry into the classroom on this national day of celebration – and beyond.